When vehicles need to be registered

-If your vehicle passes the examination, you will need to produce the following at the Driver and Vehicle Standards registration office, La Collette:
+If your vehicle passes the examination, you'll need to produce the following at the Driver and Vehicle Standards registration office, La Collette:

 - the registration document or certificate of title or certificate of permanent export for the vehicle

-Vehicles which have never been registered fall into 2 categories:
+Vehicles which have never been registered fall into two categories: